Your Guide to College Scholarships

 While scholarships should certainly play a role in any student’s school planning, the competition for these pools of money can be fierce, and receiving a scholarship is far from guaranteed.
 The information provided here may help students understand their choices just a little better, and perhaps make better choices as a result.

 While most, if not all, students should plan to apply for scholarships, few might be awarded these funds, according to the National Association of College and University Business Officers (NACUBO).

 Common Scholarship Providers

-The blogger Lynn O’Shaughnessy suggests that private scholarships from small businesses and local charitable organizations aren’t the primary sources for most scholarships.
+Lynn O’Shaughnessy, consulting director of college planning, K-12 at the University of California, San Diego Extension, suggests that private scholarships from small businesses and local charitable organizations aren’t the primary sources for most scholarships.
 Instead, she suggests that most awards come from larger, more conventional sources, like federal and state governments as well as the colleges themselves.

 Types of Scholarships

 There’s a huge amount of diversity in the scholarship marketplace.
 In fact, it’s likely that almost any student could find a scholarship that resonates with some part of his/her life.